Flight Emissions Label

 Enabling aviation decarbonisation

-The EU Flight Emissions Label (FEL) will empower air travel passengers to make informed decisions by providing clear information about their carbon emissions.
-It relies on real data from past performance to label a comparable flight in the future.
+The Flight Emissions Label (FEL) empowers passengers to make informed decisions by providing clear and trusted information about their carbon emissions.
+It relies on real data from past flight performance to label flight in the future.

 Stay up to date

-This initiative is the first of its kind worldwide, placing passengers at its core.
+This initiative is the first of its kind worldwide and the first one to place passengers at its core.

 Are you an airline?
 Contact us